0xthiagomartins/community-insights/docs/twitter_threads.md

 - AMA with founders announced
 - Marketing campaign approved

-2/ The ecosystem is moving fast — stay tuned for next week’s updates!
+2/ The ecosystem is moving fast — stay tuned for next week's updates!

 ---

-## Benefits
+## Benefits (Future)

 - **Save Time**: No need to manually condense messages into tweets.
-- **Consistency**: Each thread maintains a coherent structure and style.
+- **Consistency**: Each thread will maintain a coherent structure and style.
-- **Transparency**: Links back to original Telegram messages are included for credibility.
+- **Transparency**: Links back to original Telegram messages will be included for credibility.
 - **Engagement**: Share insights with followers in a clear, structured way.

+---

+## Development Priority

+**Phase 1 MVP (Current):** Focus on core functionality
+- ✅ Telegram integration
+- ✅ Message collection
+- ✅ Basic summarization
+- ✅ Cost estimation

+**Phase 2 (Future):** Add social media features
+- 🔄 Twitter thread generation
+- 🔄 Enhanced content sharing
+- 🔄 Social media integration